amberframework/docs/recipes/debugging/vs-code-debug.md

 ![debugging](https://i.imgur.com/GsGT1h0.png)

-## TTips and Tricks for debugging Crystal applications
+## Tips and Tricks for debugging Crystal applications

-> DISCLAIMER: LLDB does not show variable data for crystal applications yet, see [issue #4457](https://github.com/crystal-lang/crystal/issues/4457).
+> DISCLAIMER: LLDB does not show data for variables in crystal applications yet, see [issue #4457](https://github.com/crystal-lang/crystal/issues/4457).

 Fully debugging Crystal applications is not supported yet.
 You can use some of the techniques below to improve the debugging experience.